brooth/jeta-site/mysite/home/markdown/logger.md

     <h2>Logger Provider</h2>
 </div>

 In this tutorial, we will go through the logger providing feature.
-It's not the most complex framework's part but it is a useful annotation and time saver, though.
+It's not the most complex framework's part but it's a useful annotation and time saver, though.
 It's allowed to use `@Log` with any logging tool.
 To do that you need to define a `NamedLoggerProvider`:

     :::java
     import org.brooth.jeta.log.NamedLoggerProvider;